higginsjack/higginsjack.github.io/README.md

 A big part of why I came to Colorado was to get to ski on weekends.
 Coming from the Cascades to the Rockies was a great shift in quality and I have had a blast skiing Eldora, Copper, and Winter Park while I have been at CU.

-Highlights of your interests or extracurricular activities you are involved with (special things that distinguish you from others charity work, community service, etc.)
-At least 3 highlights with pictures
-At least 50 words per description

 # Academic Projects

-Highlights of your academic, projects, or working career At least 3 projects/highlights with pictures/links
-At least 50 words per description

 Mostly put coursework and descriptions of classes Principles of programming, object oriented programming, and advanced data science